sergiourrego/medicines-rag-chatbot/README.md

-## RAG Chatbot for NHS Medicines
+# RAG Chatbot for NHS Medicines

+This chatbot allows to you to talk to the NHS Medicines A-Z, a site containing information for patients about common medicines.
+It will answer only based on this information and provide direct links to the pages or even the paragraphs used.

-This project is a personal exploration of agentic Retrieval Augmented Generation models and their potential for interacting with verified information sources.
-It utilizes the OpenAI API, LangChain, and LangGraph to query a vector database built from the freely accessible NHS Medicines API.
+This is a personal exploration of Agentic Retrieval Augmented Generation (RAG) models and their potential for interacting reliably with verified information sources.
+It utilizes the OpenAI API, LangChain, Chroma and LangGraph to query a vector database built from the freely accessible [NHS Medicines API](https://developer.api.nhs.uk/nhs-api/documentation/5b8e85b396097ba52552d63b).
+While conventional RAG is effective for simple queries, this solution uses multiple agents working in concert to drastically improve the retrieval search and filter out irrelevant context.

-While standard RAG excels at simple queries across a few documents, agentic RAG takes it a step further and emerges as a potent solution for question answering.
-It introduces a layer of intelligence by employing AI agents.
-These agents act as autonomous decision-makers, rewording the initial prompt to ensure efficient retrieval search, verifying the retrieved documents relevance to the question and strategically selecting the next course of action.

 **Important Disclaimer:**

 * This is a personal project for educational and testing purposes only.
-* It is **not** affiliated with or endorsed by any NHS organization.
+* It is **not** developed in collaboration with any NHS organization.
-* It does not currently adhere to the requirements for using NHS website syndicated content in a product, such as providing direct URLs to the content utilised in the search.
-This featuer is planned for future development.
-* In addition the chatbot has not undergone regulation as a medical device and therefore should not be hosted and made accessible to the public.
+* Regulation as a medical device has not been explored yet and therefore the chatbot should not be hosted and made accessible to the public.

-**Functionality:**

-This chatbot allows users to interact with information about common medicines based on the official NHS patient advice.
-It utilizes the NHS Medicines API to retrieve relevant data, convert it into LangChain Documents and then chunk and store the data in a vector database, ready for semantic search.

-When you ask the chatbot a question it will retrieve relevant documents and use the content to provide an informed answer

-**Technologies:**
+## Technologies

 * Backend
     * Python